rvlenth/lsmeans/README.md

 ```
 install.packages("lsmeans")
 ```
+Release notes for the latest CRAN version are found at [http://cran.r-project.org/web/packages/lsmeans/NEWS](http://cran.r-project.org/web/packages/lsmeans/NEWS) -- or do `news(package = "lsmeans")` for notes on the version you have installed.

 * To install the latest development version from Github, have the newest **devtools** package installed, then run
 ```
 devtools::install_github("rvlenth/lsmeans", dependencies = TRUE)
 ```
+For latest release notes on this development version, see the [NEWS file](https://github.com/rvlenth/lsmeans/blob/master/inst/NEWS)